mczechyra/2pln/README.md

 	go build

 ## Extendig:
-Main concept for this simple app is simple golang ApiProvider interface.
+Main concept for this simple app is ApiProvider interface.

 	type ApiProvider interface {
-		GetCurrentRate(UserRequest) (ApiResponce, error)
+		GetCurrentRate(context.Context, UserRequest) (ApiResponce, error)
 	}

 By implement it for your own types you could add more data providers.